-Areas of project implementation: Odisha, India, Nepal
+Areas of Project Implementation: Odisha, India and Nepal

-Our goal is to improve the health as well as the economic and social well-being of rural villages by providing a source for sustainable access to clean drinking water, reducing the time and effort spent on retrieving water, cutting down on water borne illnesses caused by contaminated drinking water and training villagers in proper water use and water conservation, waste disposal and hygiene.
+Our goal is to improve the health as well as the economic and social well-being of rural villages by providing a source for sustainable access to clean drinking water; reducing the time and effort spent on retrieving water; cutting down on water borne illnesses caused by contaminated drinking water and training villagers in proper water use and water conservation, waste disposal and hygiene.

 This can save millions of lives.
 Villages we have worked with in the past have managed to drastically cut down on disease and death due to water and are experiencing a higher standard of living.
-We are currently working with four other villages.
-We need your help.

 While we at the Pure Water Project believe that the availability of clean drinking water is a basic human right, we do not think it should be taken for granted.
 Eco-Dharma is a fundamental Buddhist belief and provides a framework for understanding the interdependence between our natural environment and us.
-This way of thinking – this acceptance that our existence and well being is connected to the existence and well-being of the physical and natural world we live in – is essential to responsible environmental decision-making.
+This way of thinking – the acceptance that our existence and well being are connected to the existence and well-being of the physical and natural world we live in – is essential to responsible environmental decision-making.
 Therefore, at every stage of our planning, we are mindful of our ecological impact.
 Careful consideration is given to calculating appropriate water demands.
-With our post-implementation partners on the ground, we also work with village leaders, women, and children to emphasize conservation and responsible water use.
+With our post-implementation partners on the ground, we also work with village leaders, women and children to emphasize conservation and responsible water use.

 For more information on the Pure Water Project, you may email us at : firstname.lastname@example.org